 If you want to see the Game of Thrones Doors or visit the Game of Thrones filming sites you can follow my Ultimate Game of Thrones Road Trip or take an organized tour.

-Most of the tours will only stop at a few of the sites so be aware of that.
+Most of the tours will only stop at a few of the sites including the Giant’s Causeway which isn’t actually a GOT site but it is one of the most incredible natural sites in Northern Ireland.
 If you drive yourself have a read of my renting a car in Ireland article which will show you the ins and outs of getting a rental.

 Visiting the Game Of Thrones doors in Northern Ireland is great craic, you get to enjoy a pint meet locals, enjoy the great scenery and see Northern Ireland at its best.
 The Door of tours demonstrates some incredible craftsmanship with the recycling of this ancient wood and the Journey of Doors Passport gives you a lifelong reminder of your trip.